dlynes12/Fishtank/Assignment1/codesmells.md

 ### Description:

-The Method reverse appearence uses many switch Statements and if statements to accomplish a simple task.
+The Method reverse appearance uses many switch Statements and if statements to accomplish a simple task.
 This is a unnecessary use of a switch statement, it is also hard to add a new condition you would need to find all the switch code and modify it, which can be difficult.